yast/yast-security/doc/security_policies.md

 `Y2Security::SecurityPolicies::DisaStigPolicy`.
 The policy classes provide a `#failing_rules` method which checks the policy rules and reports the failing rules.
 The rules are represented by instances of a subclass of `Y2Security::SecurityPolicies::Rule`.
-Some rules are fixable, that is, they offer a method for automatically fix the rule.
+Some rules are fixable, that is, they offer a method for automatically fix the issue.

 The security policies are managed by the singleton class `Y2Security::SecurityPolicies::Manager`.
 That class provides an API for enabling and disabling policies and for getting the failing rules